paklids/rpi-terraform-rke/README.md

 If you followed these directions then you should have a partition on each node that can be used for distributed storage.

-See in the examples directory where the README and files are that you can setup Kadalu, MetalLB and Minecraft.
+See the `examples` directory where you may find the README and files to setup Kadalu, MetalLB and Minecraft.